alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L6.2:  Working towards Assignment 2, the [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html) (a template file and detailed instructions will be in Canvas).
 For the theory, the main source is Chapter 4 of the book. *Homework:* Read Chapter 4.1 to 4.3 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).

+- L7.1: We started with some remarks on the [the project](project.md).
+Then we looked at the template file for the type checker available on Canvas.
+We also covered Sections 4.4-4.5 of the book.

 <!-- CAREFUL: BELOW IS FROM 2021 ...
 SUBJECT TO CHANGE
 - L7.2: [Assignment 2](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/Typechecker/).
 Read Chapter 4.4 to 4.6 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).